acolite-d/bf-rs/README.md

 - x86_64 Windows
 - RISCV64 GNU/Linux*

-**RISCV support includes two versions, one that uses compressed instructions included in the "C" extension of RISCV, and one that does not.**
+**RISCV support includes two versions, one that uses compressed instructions included in the "C" extension of RISCV, and one that does not.
+At minimum, the platform should support the general "G" extensions.**

 Some example Brainfuck programs are provided in the test_programs/ directory.